Improve Preventive Task Force Recommendations, Preserve Access to Prostate Cancer Screening

-Even though the USPSTF recommendation for prostate cancer is evolving, the fundamental issues with the Task Force still remain.
+Even though the USPSTF recommendation for prostate cancer is evolving, the fundamental issues with the Task Force remain.
 The USPSTF Transparency and Accountability Act is thus crucial to the urologic community and the health of our patients.

-This bill would require the Task Force to (1) publish research plans and allow public comment on designated evidence; (2) include medical specialty physicians on the panel; and (3) establish an advisory board tasked with developing, updating, and disseminating evidence-based recommendations.
+H.R.
+3534 would require the Task Force to (1) publish research plans and allow public comment on designated evidence; (2) include medical specialty physicians on the panel; and (3) establish an advisory board tasked with developing, updating, and disseminating evidence-based recommendations.
 The bill also codifies the USPSTF grading system so it cannot be changed without review and prohibits Medicare or other payors from denying payment for a preventive service solely based on the task force grade.
 Finally, it prohibits the application of any quality measure related to a USPSTF recommendation unless the grade was developed in accordance with the Act and if the Secretary of Health and Human Services concurs.

-Clinical urologists urge all members of Congress legislation to reform USPSTF processes and support a man's right to be tested for prostate cancer — and to have his insurance pay for it — if he decides to do so following a detailed conversation with his urologist about the benefits and harms.
+Clinical urologists urge all members of Congress to co-sponsor legislation to reform USPSTF processes and support a man's right to be tested for prostate cancer — and to have his insurance pay for it — if he decides to do so following a detailed conversation with his urologist about the benefits and harms.